-- 20 pitted kalamata olives, sliced into thirds or quarters (about ⅓ of a cup)
+- 20 pitted kalamata olives, sliced into thirds or quarters (about ⅓ cup)

 - 3 roma tomatoes, seeded and diced

-- 3 quartered artichokes, chopped (about ½ of a cup).
+- 3 quartered artichokes, chopped (about ½ cup).
 I used canned artichokes that were packed in water.

 - 2 cloves garlic, minced